GoogleChrome/chrome-app-codelab/lab3_mvc/README.md

 1. Check the results by [reloading the app](http://developer.chrome.com/trunk/apps/publish_app.html).

+> Note:The ng-csp directive tells Angular to run in a "content security mode".
+You don't need this directive when using Angular v1.1.0+, as csp mode just works, out of the box.

 ## Add a Controller

 The previous sample, although interesting, is not exactly useful.
 Let's transform it into a real Todo list, instead of a simple Todo item.
 We will create a controller (controller.js) and make some small changes in the index.html: